GraceRevill/pTBI-neuropsychiatric-outcomes/README.md

 Analysis code and results for the study

-#  Only Anxiety Remains Reliably Associated with Paediatric Mild Traumatic Brain Injury at Two Years Follow-up After Adjusting for Pre-Existing Mental Health
+#  Only Anxiety Remains Reliably Associated with New Paediatric Mild Traumatic Brain Injury at Two Years Follow-up After Adjusting for Pre-Existing Mental Health

 <p align="center">